siffiejoe/lua-testy/README.md

     Unary predicates that check the type of the argument `x`.
-    There's one function for each of the eight primitive Lua types, and additionally an `is_ctype` function for LuaJIT's FFI.
+    There's one function for each of the eight primitive Lua types, and additionally an `is_cdata` function for LuaJIT's FFI type.

 *   `is_len( x, y ) ==> boolean, string`